 Was the adventure worth the worry?

 Tim and Marisa met up with fellow KTM adventure riders Kira and Brendon—also known as the Adventure Haks.
-Together, they tackled the treacherous flats on two, the day before the New Year.
+Together, they tackled the treacherous flats on two, the day before the dawn of the New Year.
 “It was hard to tell where the land began and the sky ended,” writes Marisa of Notier’s Frontiers.
 “It felt like we were floating in oblivion, skating through a dream of ice and clouds, or simply soaring through endlessness.”

 On the travel day, the weather was perfect and the sharp-edged sodium provided a surprising amount of traction.
-That, and the most incredible, natural special effects created by the surface water against the white salt, making for a spectacular end to an adventure-filled year, all captured on camera.
+That, and the most incredible, natural special effects created by the surface water against the white salt, maade for a spectacular end to an adventure-filled year, all captured on camera.

 The friends frolicked on the flats—cartwheeling, jumping, and riding back and forth across the amazing landscape.
 At the close of the day, after chipping the salt build-up off their exhaust pipe, they headed out, at times, through deep salty slush, before checking into the salt hotel for a night of rowdy revelry.